StefanoIncardone/kaylang/LANGUAGE_REFERENCE.md

 var one = 1; # mutable variable named `one` with value 1
 one = 2; # `one` will from now on contain the value 2

-# 2. variable names
+# 2.0 variable names
 let kay_lets_go = "kay, let's go!"; # can contain underscores let two_plus_2 = "two + 2"; # can contain numbers
-let 2plus2 = "2 + 2"; # Error: not a valid name, cannot start with a number
+let 2plus2 = 2 + 2; # Error: not a valid name, cannot start with a number
 let longlonglonglonglonglonglonglonglonglonglonglonglonglonglonglong; # Error: over the limit of 63 characters

+# 2.1 identifier strings
+let `2 + 2` = 2 + 2; # identifier strings can contain any amount of ASCII characters, functionally equivalent to strings without escapes
+let `longlonglonglonglonglonglonglonglonglonglonglonglonglonglonglong`; # Error: over the limit of 63 characters

 # 3. optional type annotations
 let inferred = 42; # the type will be inferred as `i64` by the expression to the right of the `=` sign